Soro82/electric-kitchens/README.md

 ## References

 ### Credits
+* The website was based on Code Institute's Boutique Ado walkthrough project.
 * All the images of the products were downloaded from https://www.amazon.co.uk
 * All the product details were copied from https://www.amazon.co.uk
 * The images were resized and converted using https://www.resizepixel.com